 To create an automated task use windows search to find "Task Scheduler".

 This is missing some information but since everybody their equipment is most likely slightly different and so will be there requirements I decided to give enough info to get you started.
 You might have to do some research on which changes to make to make it work for you.
 Off course you want to see some examples.
-Here you go.
-Remember the streams are only online between 11AM and 2PM (UTC +12).

 George Timmermans, Research Toolmaker, Software Engineer and Tinkerer